-Immunization is widely recognized as one of the most cost-effective public health interventions, saving the lives of up to three million children every year1.
+Immunization is widely recognized as one of the most cost-effective public health interventions, saving the lives of up to three million children every year.
 Most vaccines must be stored and transported at temperatures of 2-8°C to maintain their potency.
 This supply chain is known as the "cold chain", and is the backbone of immunization programs worldwide.
 Cold chain equipment (CCE) includes a number of product categories: refrigerators, cold boxes, vaccine carriers and temperature-monitoring devices.

-A recent study found that 37.1 percent of vaccines in low- and middle- income countries are exposed to harmful freezing temperatures while being stored in refrigerators2.
-This is concerning: the annual value of Gavi-funded vaccines as of 2017 was about \$1.3 billion, of which about \$1 billion were vaccines that would suffer irreversible loss of potency from exposure to freezing temperatures3.
+A recent study found that 37.1 percent of vaccines in low- and middle- income countries are exposed to instances of freezing temperatures while being stored in refrigerators.
+This is concerning: the annual value of Gavi-funded vaccines as of 2017 was about \$1.3 billion, of which about \$1 billion were vaccines that are at risk of irreversible loss of potency from prolonged exposure to freezing temperatures.

-Starting in 2013, CHAI has worked to address this problem with support from Global Affairs Canada and the Bill & Melinda Gates Foundation.
-In order to support the over-arching objective of proliferating optimal cold chain in low- and middle-income countries, CHAI has looked to transform the market to increase the availability and affordability of optimal, "Grade A" freeze protected CCE, which eliminates all freezing temperatures from the vaccine storage area
+Starting in 2013, the Gavi Alliance, of which CHAI is a key partner, has worked to address this problem with support from Global Affairs Canada and the Bill & Melinda Gates Foundation.
+These efforts have helped to transform the market to increase the availability and affordability of optimal, "Grade A" freeze protected CCE, which eliminates all freezing temperatures from the vaccine storage area without any intervention on the part of the user, such as a healthcare worker.